Slow reimbursement: Is it hurting your employees and your business?

-When running a business, there are millions of things to think about; reimbursing your employees for out-of-pocket expenses may not seem like a high priority.
+When running a business, there are millions of things to consider; reimbursing your employees for out-of-pocket expenses may not seem a high priority.
 However, have you considered the impact slow reimbursements have on your employees?
 You would be surprised about how far-reaching the effects of slow reimbursement are and how they can impact your business.

 We’ve unpacked the three common ways slow reimbursement processes are hurting your employees and your business — plus a simple way you can change this.

-Whether it is remote-working needs, buying office supplies or client lunches, you want your employees to feel confident with spending in-line with their role in the company.
+Whether it is remote-working needs, buying office supplies or client lunches, you want your employees to feel confident with spending in line with their role in the company.
 But the simple fact is, it’s very common for employees to be concerned that the personal money they’ve spent won’t be repaid speedily.
 This is especially true for travel reimbursement, where travel costs and accommodation expenses can add up quickly.
 Moreover, if slow reimbursement does eventuate, an employee will feel like that company has little concern for their personal finances.

 In regrettable circumstances, there can be situations where an employee can also face personal finance liabilities.
 For example, if an employee uses their own money for a business trip and the reimbursement takes too long, they may not be able to pay their bills on time.
-As a result, they may face late fees or interest charges on the bill, and their personal credit score may be negatively affected.
+As a result, they may face late fees or interest charges, and their personal credit score may be negatively affected.

-More commonly, if employees don’t have access to a company credit card, they will be hesitant to use their personal money for work-related expenses.
-Employees may avoid opportunities to network or develop skills, which presents a large concern for growing businesses and businesses reliant on building strong relationships with clients.
+More commonly, employees who don’t have access to a company credit card will be hesitant to use their personal money for work-related expenses.
+As a result, employees may avoid opportunities to network or develop skills, which presents a large concern for growing businesses and businesses reliant on building strong relationships with clients.
 Employees may also delay purchasing what they need until closer to pay run (and reimbursement), again a concern for businesses looking to seize opportunities and empower their staff.

-There are also situations where employees will simply wear the cost of the purchase rather than deal with the process of reimbursement.
+There are also situations where employees will simply wear the purchase cost rather than deal with the reimbursement process.
 Depending on the expense amount, if things degrade to this point, retaining staff may start to become an issue.

 2. Compromises employee relationships

-No one likes having to remind their manager to approve a submitted expense or ask for the business credit card for another routine purchase.
+No one likes reminding their manager to approve a submitted expense or asking for the business credit card for another routine purchase.
 While not seemingly integral from a management perspective, having a concrete reimbursement cycle is important if you want to build a strong, trusting culture in a workplace.

-This impact on employees can happen even with an expense management software and reimbursement process in place.
+This impact on employees can happen even with an expense management software and reimbursement process.
 The reimbursements process is time-consuming - the receipt must be submitted, along with categories and other required information for repayment.
 Filling in reimbursement forms is a distraction that interferes with productive work.
 Then the expense often needs to be approved by a manager(when they get around to it).
 It also consumes the time of your financial manager, having to oversee the process, plus dealing with any record-keeping, chasing receipts or correcting errors in the submissions themselves.
 Creating expense accounts and reports can be tedious if they don’t know how to record reimbursement in accounting programs.

 Let’s eliminate expense reimbursements

 A solution to all three common pains for small and medium businesses is company credit cards.
 First and foremost, they will remove any arduous process of reimbursement you have now – employee confidence will be up, and time spent doing financial admin will be down.
-They will be able to spend on behalf of the company and not have to worry about being out-of-pocket.
+They will be able to spend on behalf of the company and not worry about being out-of-pocket.

 All good business card issuers will have the option of multiple cards for staff, saving you the awkward process of juggling and keeping tabs on the card around the office.
-Ideally, having access to credit as opposed to debit will provide you with even greater flexibility across the board; you won’t be restricted by the balance of your account, nor have to spend time preloading balances on cards.
+Ideally, having access to credit instead of debit will provide you with even greater flexibility across the board; you won’t be restricted by the balance of your account nor have to spend time preloading balances on cards.